androportal/anuduino/doc/getting_started.rst

 Now just like bootloader versions we have two different fuse settings as well

+**First** In this case you can still programme your chip using ISP programmer but you will have just 5 I/O excluding the reset pin(reset pin disabled as I/O).
+These fuse settings **won't** work with Jumper version of bootloader.Jumper version requires a jumper between the resest pin and GND to upload the programme.

-**First** In case you want to 6 I/O including reset pin (reset pin enabled).You get 6 I/O but at a cost that you can't reprogramme your chip using any ISP programmer now.
-You can use this setting for **both** bootloader versions ,Normal as well as Jumper version.
+**Second** In which there are 6 I/O pins available including reset pin (reset pin enabled).You get 6 I/O but at a cost that you can't reprogramme your chip using any ISP programmer now.You will need a HVSP.You can use this setting for **both** bootloader versions ,Normal as well as Jumper version.
 Reset Pin acts as weak (I/O).

-**Second** In this case you can still programme your chip using ISP programmer but you will have just 5 I/O excluding reset pin(reset pin disabled).
-These fuse settings **won't** work with Jumper version of bootloader.Jumper version required a jumper between the resest pin and GND to upload the programme.

 Fuse setting(Reset **disabled** as I/O)
 ++++++++++++++++++++++++++++++++++++++++